 Human lives are embedded within social relations with kith and kin, as well as with colleagues and rivals.
 The array of friendships and affiliations that one has provides both opportunities and resources to pursue various projects.
 We draw from Stinchcombe (1965) the insight that specific historical moments offer particular arrays of organizational forms.
 Both Hosack and Britton lived in eras marked by numerous membership organizations in which like-minded people routinely came together, yet the character of these associations was stamped by the circumstances of the early Republic and the Gilded Age.
+As a number of papers in the volume argue, the organizational forms available to citizens of the early Republic were limited by politically motivated controls over the right to incorporate and to enjoy legal protections of incorporation.
+We extend these arguments by attending to the culturally available models of organizing in the early Republic as opposed to the late 19th century.
 To Hosack's fellow New Yorkers, the organizational form of the botanical garden was neither fish nor fowl.
+It was neither a member-serving sanctuary for elite citizens, nor a charitable house for the needy.
 By the late 19th century, changes in the way elite New Yorkers understood and organized their philanthropic undertakings had rendered the botanical garden form far more plausible.
 Hence the options afforded to Hosack and Britton were dictated by the associational structure of their eras.